12 Common Habits That Make Your Anxiety Worse

 I’ve learned that we have the ability to change our self-talk and develop a more positive and self-affirming mindset.

 Self-compassion is one strategy that you can benefit from.
-This entails treating ourselves with the same compassion, concern, and understanding that we would extend to a good friend in need.
+This means treating ourselves with the same compassion, concern, and understanding that we would extend to a good friend in need.

 If you want to practice more self-compassion, I suggest you try this awesome self-love workbook that will help you appreciate yourself more every day.